launchableinc/hands-on-lab/HANDSON3.md

         run: mvn test
 ```

-You can confirm the tested test case count was changed like below.
+You can confirm that the number of test cases executed has changed as follows:

 **Test Log**